NREL/SOEP-QSS/README.md

 Input functions are external system "drivers" that do not depend on the state of other variables within the DAE system.
 The QSS solver implements input functions for continuous real-valued variables with QSS-like quantized and continuous representations and logic for selecting the next time at which to update these representations.
 Input variables using this approach are smoothly integrated with the QSS variable system.

-Discrete and integer valued input functions can also have discrete events at which their value changes.
+Input functions can also have discrete events at which their value changes.
 To provide accurate behavior with QSS solvers, where time steps can be large and variable, these discrete events are assumed predictable by the input functions.
 These predicted discrete events are placed in the QSS event queue to assure they are processed at their exact event time.
 We don't currently support discrete events for continuous input functions but this is easily added if needed.

 ## FMU Support